 From Insights to Predictions

 While analytics focuses on understanding past and present trends, machine learning extends this capability by predicting future outcomes.
-For example, analytics might reveal that sales peak during certain months, while machine learning can predict next year’s sales figures based on historical data and external factors.
+For example, analytics might reveal that sales peak during certain months, while machine learning can predict the exact sales figures for the next quarter based on historical data.

 Enhanced Decision-Making